 Mary has an “AV”® Preeminent rating by MARTINDALE Hubbell, the highest peer review rating by other attorneys.
 She has been chosen as a Georgia Super Lawyer by Atlanta Magazine since 2006 in the area of Estate Planning and Probate.
 Additionally, in 2007, 2009, 2010, and 2012 through 2018 she was named as one of the top 50 Women Lawyers in the State of Georgia.
 She has lectured on estate planning and creating small businesses.
 She has taught continuing professional education classes to lawyers, CPAs and insurance professionals.
 Mary is the Chair of the over 900 member Fiduciary Law Section of the State Bar of Georgia.
 She has presented at the annual Fiduciary Law Institute at St. Simons to the members of the section and chaired the Institute in 2017.

 Mary formerly served as Vice-President of Fundraising for the National Conference of Women Bar Association’s and was the Chair of the Summit Committee held in Atlanta in 2004.
 She is active in the Atlanta Bar Association having served on the Board of Directors of the Estate Planning & Probate Section from 2005-2013.
 She served as the Chair in 2011-2012.
 She has served as Chair of the Elder Law Section and is a past Board member of the Sole Practitioner/Small Firm Section.
-She is a member of the Georgia Association for Women Lawyers and has served as a Representative at Large and Atlanta Chapter President.
+She has served as a Representative at Large and Atlanta Chapter President for the Georgia Association for Women Lawyers.
 Mary is active in various civic organizations including having served as Secretary of the Board of Directors of the Boys & Girls Club of Gwinnett County.
-She was awarded the 2006 Woman of the Year Award of the Boys & Girls Club Board of Directors.
+She was awarded the 2006 Woman of the Year Award by the Boys & Girls Club Board of Directors.

 - Fellow in the American College of Trust and Estate Counsel